micahco/musli/README.md

 <code><strong>-r, --random</strong></code>

 List random albums from your music library.
-Especially convenient for when you don't know what to listen to.
+Convenient for when you don't know what to listen to.

 <code><strong>-s, --scan</strong></code>